-Students will place eight Year 9 and 10 Elective Subjects in preference order.
+Students will place eight Year 9 and 10 Elective Subjects for each Semester, in preference order, by filling in the Microsoft online form emailed to their parents.

 Whilst every effort will be made to allocate students their top preferences, due to the complexity of the timetable this might not be possible.
 Where students cannot be allocated their top preferences, their subsequent preferences will be taken into consideration.